Domestic abuse is behaviour from a family member, partner or ex-partner. It can happen to people of all genders. It can

-If you need further help, you should get advice from an independent domestic violence adviser or a solicitor who is experienced in family law.
+If you need further help, you should get advice from an independent domestic abuse adviser or a solicitor who is experienced in family law.
 You might need help to:

 A local advice agency, such as a law centre or Citizens Advice, should be able to help you find a local solicitor who is experienced in this area of the law.
 In England and Wales, you can also look on the Law Society website.

 You may be able to get help with your legal costs - you can check if you qualify for legal aid.

 You should make an appointment as soon as you feel ready, and could take someone with you for support the first time you go.
 The initial interview will probably last quite a long time, during which the adviser should discuss with you what courses of legal action are open to you.